jarcities/CodeJeNN/src/README.md

 ## About CodeJeNN (i)

-* CodeJeNN code generations a train neural net stored on a **.keras**,a **.h5** file.
-Tensorflow keras was chosen because of its portability.
+* CodeJeNN code generations a train neural net stored on a **.Keras**,a **.h5** file.
+Tensorflow Keras was chosen because of its portability.
 Because the NN parameters, hyperparameters and the architecture itself is stored on the file as opposed to PyTorch, CodeJeNN only needs that file to code generate.

-* You link the input directory with all trained models (infinite amount of **.keras** or **.h5** files if you please) wanting to be code generated as well as the output directory to save the files.
+* You link the input directory with all trained models (infinite amount of **.Keras** or **.h5** files if you please) wanting to be code generated as well as the output directory to save the files.
 Additionally, the data type precision is optional, but only accepts float or double.

     * **dump_model/** is the default linked dump directory to place trained models.